 A soft disc or spinal disc separates each vertebra from the others.
 The discs help to keep your spine separated and prevent the bones from clacking together to form injuries.
-Whenever old age or a car wreck compresses your spine, then those discs spread horizontally, and that can cause severe pain in your back.
+When old age or a car wreck compresses your spine, those discs spread horizontally, and that can cause severe pain in your back.

-The spinal discs also have gel in the middle of their outer layers, and when the gel leaks out due to the disc compression it is a herniated disc.
+The spinal discs also have gel in the middle of their outer layers, and when the gel leaks out due to the disc compression, it is a herniated disc.

 A bulging disc injury can lead to problems, including issues with your:

-Insurance agencies try to brush off a bulging disc case as ‘not as bad’ after an accident when compared to a disc herniation.
+Insurance agencies try to brush off a bulging disc case as ‘not as bad’ after an accident compared to a disc herniation.
 They try to get you to quickly agree to a settlement so they can sweep the case under the rug.
 However, an improperly treated bulging disc injury can cause more damage to the nerves in your spine than a herniated disc can.

+Additionally, having a bulging disc can happen naturally as we age, so most defense attorneys and insurance companies don’t treat a non-herniated disc too seriously.
 A bulging disc from accidents is also much more common than a herniated disc case.
 The impact and jolt from a car accident can cause some problems for your spine.
-If you already had a hurt spine due to a vehicle accident, then the trauma can activate a bulging disc and cause a herniated disc.
+If you already had a hurt spine due to a vehicle accident, the trauma can activate a bulging disc and cause a herniated disc.

-We then can prove that the bulged disc injury can award you compensation for your medical bills, including physical therapy, and for lost wages.
-The main problem is that all sorts of preexisting conditions can cause bulging discs and our personal injury attorneys need to prove that the car wreck caused the disc bulge or ruptured disc.
+Whether it is normal or not, our injury lawyer wants to prove that a disc bulge or herniated disc is a debilitating injury and is causing you pain and suffering.
+We can then verify that the bulged disc injury can compensate you for your medical bills, including physical therapy and lost wages.
+The main problem is that all sorts of preexisting conditions can cause bulging discs.
+Our injury attorneys need to prove that the car wreck caused the disc bulge or ruptured disc.

-We can not guarantee that this is the case, but the sudden jolt that happens when you are rear-ended during car accidents causes most bulging disc injuries.
+We can not guarantee this is the case, but the sudden jolt when you are rear-ended during car accidents causes most bulging disc injuries.
 Cases that involve a car getting T-boned or sideswiped by another driver are also car accident cases that tend to have higher payouts by an insurance company.

 Medical treatments can include proper exercise, pain medication, physical therapy, and doing certain things to relax the muscles can also aid in repairing bulged discs.
 Other treatments include injecting the hurt portion of the disc with Cortisone, which helps to reduce the pain and the inflammation with a single shot.
 Your medical coverage might cover the treatment to help the bulging disc heal.